EstatePass

 Simply paying additional fees to DBPR does not authorize work outside classification scope.
 Contractors must complete the full licensing process including meeting experience, education, and examination requirements for each classification.

-Option D: Obtain approval from the property owner
+Option D: Obtain a waiver from the local building department

 Property owner approval has no bearing on state licensing requirements.
 Even with owner consent, contractors performing work outside their classification violate Chapter 489, F.S. and face disciplinary action.